-31. a.
+31.9 a.
 The dormitory authority may enter into leases, subleases or other agreements with private not-for-profit schools for the financing of and the design, construction, reconstruction, rehabilitation, improvement, renovation, acquisition or otherwise providing for, furnishing or equipping of capital facilities which are educational facilities where the total estimated cost of such facilities exceeds ten thousand dollars.
-The plans and specifications of such capital facilities shall be subject to the approval of the commissioner of education with respect to educational facilities.
+The plans and specifications of such capital facilities.
 Such capital facilities may be constructed only on land owned by such private not-for-profit school or, if the land is leased, where the lease is for a period at least equal to the appropriate period of probable usefulness for such facilities as listed in section 11.00 of the local finance law, or the length of the lease, sublease or other agreement with the dormitory authority, whichever is longer.